I LOVE this EASY DIY Christmas Table Centerpiece Idea. Make a FUN Red Truck Christmas Village everyone will enjoy, with steps & how-to video.

-DIY Red Truck Christmas Table Centerpiece Video
+Christmas Truck Centerpiece Video

 Here’s What You’ll Need

-- 12 to 18″ wide x 24 to 36″ long board, like my Live Edge Cedar or Common Pine from Lowe’s or Home Depot
+- 12 to 18″ wide x 24 to 36″ long board, like my Live Edge Cedar or Common Pine from Lowe’s or Home Depot OR Butcher Paper

 - Stain and/or Water-Based Poly (see Step One for details)

 - White Acrylic Craft Paint and Foam Brush